ivanpanshin/hist_cancer/README.md

 After that you can find .csv files in subs directory.
 Keep in mind that test predictions are generated with test time augmentation (TTA-4) by default, which makes inference several times slower.

 ## Details
-- All logs (training and validation metrics) are stored in /.runs directory for tensorboard.
+- Training logs (training and validation metrics) are stored in /.runs directory for tensorboard.
 - Basic logs (training and validation metrics, hyperparameters, scheduling info, etc) are also stored in /logs directory.
 - TTA is done using great repo [ttach](https://github.com/qubvel/ttach).
 - Best weights (based on AUROC on validation) are stored in /weights directory.
 You can find SWA code in tools/utils.py.
 If you decide to use it, just uncomment saving model weights at the end of each epoch.